1. Home

 Industry-specific WhatsApp CRM use cases

-The right WhatsApp CRM depends on your revenue model, not just your team function.
+The right WhatsApp CRM depends on your revenue model, team structure and how customers move from first message to purchase.

 • E-commerce and retail brands need abandoned cart recovery, order confirmations, delivery updates and catalog sync.
 The goal is turning browsing into buying and keeping customers informed without manual follow-up.